jschaf/mccc/somalia-stability/somalia-stability.rst

 has not yet reached the level of decorum expected in a modern state.

 Fistfights frequently occured in the TFG Parliment parliament, ocassionaly escalating to full brawls.  [@heaton_somalias_2012] The U.S. House of Representatives demonstrated similar behaviour in 1858, in which over 30 members engaged in hand-to-hand combat. [@history_art_&_archives_u.s._house_of_representatives_most_2014]

+The recent presedential election highlights the advances of the Somali Governement.
+A university professor usurped the incumbent, President Sheikh Sharif despite the fact that Sharif spent $7 million in bribes.[@fergusson_worlds_2013 loc 114]

+"The Taliban put great importance on getting their message across to an international audience , and were prepared to take considerable risks to do so.
+They understood that the continuation of Nato’s war depended on Western public approval ratings, and that the foreign media offered them their best opportunity to undermine these.
+Al-Shabaab, by contrast, usually just wanted to shoot the messenger.
+Their common assumption, almost a default position, was that all journalists – even local ones – were traitors and spies.
+Al-Shabaab knew, or thought they knew, that AMISOM had access to CIA surveillance technology, and were paranoid about being traced.
+This meant that there was no phone number a journalist could call to request an interview, no email address to write to, and of course no physical office to visit." [@fergusson_worlds_2013, loc 1537]

 Nevertheless, the Somali blend of governance seems to work and it matches the country that made it.
 At least we're not overthrowing their shah.
 Member of the African Union.

 Military
 ========